ftntcorecse/ftnt-ansible-docs/docs_build/fmgr_modules/fmgr_fwpol_package.rst

           - The parent folder name you want to add this object under.
           - Nested folders are supported with forwardslashes. i.e. ansibleTestFolder1/ansibleTestFolder2/etc...
           - Do not include leading or trailing forwardslashes.
 We take care of that for you.
         required: false

+      target_folder:
+        description:
+          - Only used when mode equals move.
+          - Nested folders are supported with forwardslashes. i.e. ansibleTestFolder1/ansibleTestFolder2/etc...
+          - Do not include leading or trailing forwardslashes.
+We take care of that for you.
+        required: false

+      target_name:
+        description:
+          - Only used when mode equals move.
+          - Only used when you want to rename the package in its new location.
+          - If None, then NAME will be used.
+        required: false
     '''